Home How to Start a Program

 The essays in this section are intended to help community networks create new volunteer-based tutor/mentor programs in neighborhoods where they are needed, and to help existing programs systematically improve the impact of their programs.
 Read this blog article about planning process.

 One of the very first steps anyone should take is to look at existing programs, how they are organized, who funds them, etc. On this concept map we point to websites of Chicago youth programs, but also to programs operating in other cities.
 Look at these with and ask "Is this something that would help kids in our area?
 Is this something we could duplicate, or improve upon?"
 Pick 5-10 models that you feel seem like the type of program you'd like to operate, then start building a team to put that type of program in place.
+Visit this article and see yearbooks and annual reports from program Dan Bassill led from 1975 to 2010.
+Borrow ideas from these and use in your own program.

 If you operate a volunteer-based tutor/mentor program, do you know who your customers are?
 Do you think of your organization as a store delivering a variety of needed products and services to a variety of customers?
 The youth are just one of the customer segments of a tutor/mentor program.